faridmmz/Recommender-System-and-RAG/README.md

 - Generates **friendly, helpful answers** that gamers can act on immediately
 - Tailors results to **gaming-specific criteria** like latency, FPS optimization, or controller ergonomics

-This transforms the system into more than just a search tool — it’s a **personal gaming shopping assistant**.
+This transforms the system into more than just a search tool, it’s a **personal gaming shopping assistant**.

 ---